RyanParsley/mailman/README.md

 ### data/site.yml

-This is where you configure test data such as Twitter Urls or contact information to be used in the email campaign.
+This is where you configure test data such as sender contact information to be used in the email campaign.

 ### Rakefile